ITMO-F-Team/F-Project/README.md

 ==================

-This project is a simple interpreter for F-Lang Programming Language which familiar to Common Lisp for university Compilers couse.
+This project is a simple interpreter for F-Lang Programming Language which familiar to Common Lisp for university Compilers course.

 [F-Lang Programming Language Specification][F-Lang Specification]